IPv64 — A Homelabber's Review

 Standard domains migrated cleanly.
 I was most worried about email as this is the only service someone or better the family is relying on.
 But recreating the mx and txt records was just work and not a problem at all.
 Punktum DK domains were a different story — IPv64's nameservers weren't registered with Punktum DK, the Danish domain registry, which is a hard dependency for .DK delegation to work.
 I helped get that resolved, and the support turnaround from IPv64 was impressively fast.

 However — and this one is entirely a user error on my part — I fumbled the registration process, and I now apparently own one of IPv64's authoritative DNS servers under my account.
 It's sitting there.
-I haven't managed to coordinate with Dennis to clean it up yet.
+I haven't managed to get that cleaned up yet.
 It's fine.
 Everything is fine.

 Context on My Setup